Avia S-199: Design and development

-The S-199 continued to use the Bf 109G airframe, but with none of the original engines available, an alternative engine had to be used.
-As a replacement for the original engine, the aircraft would use the same (Junkers Jumo 211F) engine and propeller as the Heinkel He 111 bomber.
-The resulting combination of parts was an aircraft with extremely poor handling qualities.
+The S-199 continued to use the Bf 109G airframe, but with none of the original DB 605 engines available, an alternative power unit had to be sourced.
+It was decided that the aircraft would use the Junkers Jumo 211F engine and same propeller type, both as fitted to the Heinkel He 111 bomber.
+However, the results were far from satisfactory and the outcome was an aircraft that displayed some quite alarming handling characteristics.
 The substitute engine with the propeller lacked the responsiveness of the Daimler-Benz unit and the torque created by the massive paddle-bladed propeller made control very difficult.
 This, in combination with the 109's narrow-track undercarriage, made landings and takeoffs extremely hazardous.

 The Daimler-Benz DB 605 engine allowed for a central cannon mount (Motorkanone in German) that fired through the propeller spinner.
-This was not possible with the Junkers Jumo 211, so the S-199 used a version of the Luftwaffe's Rüstsatz VI modification kit, which consisted of a pair of MG 151 cannons, one each in a gun pod, beneath each wing — this further impaired the aircraft's performance.
-A final hidden danger lay in the gun synchronizer for the cowl-mounted MG 131 machine guns, which did not work as meant to, leading a few Israeli aircraft to shoot off their own propellers.
+As the Jumo 211 did not have provision for this, the S-199 used a version of the Rüstsatz VI modification kit.
+This consisted of a single MG 151 cannon mounted beneath each wing, but this further impaired the aircraft's performance.
+A final hidden danger lay in the gun synchronizer for the cowl-mounted MG 131 machine guns, which did not function as envisaged, leading to some Israeli pilots shooting off their own propellers.

-Around 550 S-199s were built, including a number of conversion trainers designated CS-199 (armed) and C-210 (unarmed).
+Despite these drawbacks, around 550 S-199s were built, including a number of conversion trainers designated CS-199 (armed) and C-210 (unarmed).
 The first flight took place in March 1947, and production ended in 1949.
 The last examples were withdrawn from Czechoslovak service (with their National Security Guard) in 1957.

 Operational history

 Israeli service

 Israeli agents negotiated the purchase of Avia S-199s from the Czechoslovak government in defiance of an arms embargo that Israel faced at the time.
 Twenty-five aircraft were obtained and all but two were eventually delivered.
 The price for a fully equipped plane was $190,000.
 The first four examples arrived on 20 May 1948, six days after Israel's declaration of independence and five days after the commencement of hostilities by Egypt.
 Forming Israel's first fighter squadron, the four Avias were assembled and sent into combat for the first time on 29 May during Operation Pleshet, attacking the Egyptian army between Isdud and the Ad Halom bridge, south of Tel Aviv.
 A few days later, on 3 June, taking off from Herzliya Airport the type scored the Israeli Air Force's first aerial victories when Modi Alon shot down two Royal Egyptian Air Force C-47s, which had just bombed Tel Aviv.

 The type proved unreliable and performed poorly in combat.
 Furthermore, maintenance problems meant that no more than five were typically airworthy at any one time.
-The type scored victories over its opponents, including the Spitfire.
+However, Israeli-operated S-199s did score victories over their opponents, including the Spitfire which also equipped the Egyptian Air Force.
 The Avias were mostly withheld from service by the end of October, when only six remained operational.
 The S-199 continued making sporadic sorties until mid-December.